iHRex/school-management/README.md

 4. Submit a pull request to the main repository.

 >### Contributors using Visual Studio Code (VS Code)
+>1.
+Fork and clone the repository in your local directory
+>2.
+Install the following add-on
->You can use **[WordPress Playground for VSCode](https://marketplace.visualstudio.com/items?itemName=WordPressPlayground.wordpress-playground)** add-on to make changes, which is available for free on Visual Studio Marketplace, as well as Visual Studio Code (VS Code) Add-on section.
+>>You can use **[WordPress Playground for VSCode](https://marketplace.visualstudio.com/items?itemName=WordPressPlayground.wordpress-playground)** add-on to make changes, which is available for free on Visual Studio Marketplace, as well as Visual Studio Code (VS Code) Add-on section.
+>3.
+Navigate to Wordpress tab on the left bar of VS Code
+>4.
+Click on ***Start Wordpress Server***

 ## Issues